-The Discourse is building a new kind of journalism from the ground up — a media outlet optimized to serve people, not to sell ads.
+The Discourse is building a new kind of journalism from the ground up: community-powered journalism that genuinely reflects all of us.
 But what does that actually mean?
-These 10 principles guide our journalism and business decisions:
+These 10 principles guide our editorial and business decisions:

 We want to live in a Canada where political agendas and media coverage are influenced by people as diverse as our population.
-We are working hard to build a truly diverse and inclusive media organization, from our content to our sources of research, from our staff to our internal culture, from our funding to our members.
-We value contributions from members and journalists with a diversity of thought, ethnic backgrounds, politics and ages.
+We’re working hard to build a genuinely inclusive journalism outlet — from our content to our research sources, from our staff to our internal culture, from our funding sources to our supporters.
+We value contributions from community members with different backgrounds, politics, ages and more.

-We are rigorously dedicated to fairness, accuracy and editorial integrity.
-We maintain the highest journalistic standards, while questioning the status quo ethics of the mainstream.
-We think critically about our sources of information, and seek lived experiences and community-based knowledge in addition to sources conventionally considered authoritative.
-We are transparent about our mistakes.
+We’re rigorously dedicated to fairness, accuracy and editorial integrity.
+We maintain the highest journalistic standards, while questioning the status quo ethics of mainstream media.
+We think critically about our sources of information, seeking lived experiences and community-based knowledge, in addition to sources that are conventionally considered authoritative.
+We’re transparent about our mistakes.

-The Discourse is dedicated to sharing nuanced, untold stories that reveal hidden truths and patterns in data.
-Our editorial agenda is not set by breaking news or press releases.
-We go deep on issues of importance that don’t fit neatly into the daily news cycle.
-We focus on systems, not symptoms, and stick with the story for the long haul.
+We’re dedicated to sharing nuanced, untold stories that reveal hidden truths.
+We dig up and analysis data to understand the patterns that impact our lives every day.
+Our editorial agenda isn’t set by breaking news or press releases.
+Instead, we dive deep into important issues that don’t fit neatly into the daily news cycle.
+We focus on systems — not symptoms — and stick with the story for the long haul.

-We measure the success of our journalism by the value it offers our community.
-In addition to informing readers about problems, we highlight solutions and ways for our members to take action.
-Instead of aiming to reach the largest audience possible to sell to advertisers, we focus on engaging deeply with people who can use the information we’ve researched to have an impact on the issues we cover.
+We measure the success of our journalism by the value it gives our community.
+In addition to informing readers about problems, we highlight solutions and ways for our supporters to take action.
+Instead of trying to reach the largest audience possible to sell to advertisers, we focus on empowering people to effect change in their communities.

 Journalists are among the least trusted people in society.
-We aim to earn your trust by being transparent about why we chose a story, what we don’t yet know, our biases, and our mistakes.
-Radical transparency applies to our business practices too, which is why we share our funding sources, how we spend our money, and what we’re grappling with as a company.
+We want to earn your trust by being transparent about why we chose a story, what we don’t yet know, our biases and our mistakes.
+Radical transparency applies to our business practices, too, which is why we share our funding sources, how we spend our money and what we’re grappling with as a company.

-We never assume we have all the answers, and we invite our community to take part in our experimentation.
-We value ideas from everyone and strive to create a culture in which disagreement is accepted, risk taking is encouraged, and failure is viewed as valuable learning.
+We never assume we have all the answers, and we invite our community to participate in our experimentation.
+We value ideas from everyone, and strive to create a culture in which disagreement is accepted, risk-taking is encouraged and failure is viewed as valuable learning.

-We partner with media outlets and organizations that share our values to pool resources, data and stories.
-Wherever possible, we make the data behind our investigations open source and available to other media outlets, researchers and the public.
+We partner with media outlets and other organizations that share our values to pool resources, data and stories.
+Whenever possible, we make the data behind our investigations open source and publicly available.